brendancmiller/Rover/README.md

-The Rover is an obstacle avoidance robot.
-It just runs full steam ahead until it detects an obstacle in its path at which point it turns and then continues to move forward.
-The Rover is built on a Raspberry Pi 2 running Microsoft Windows IoT Core.
-A full description of the project along with a parts list and assembly instructions can be found at http://www.hackster.io/peejster/rover
+WaggieBot 2.0 is a project I'm working on with my daughter to help foster her interest in robotics.
+It is derived from the following project: http://www.hackster.io/peejster/rover
+This original was built with a Raspberry Pi 2 , running an older version of Universal Windows on Windows 10 IOT.
+My iteration is running on a Raspberry Pi 3B with Universal Windows 6.1.5

+In its current state, WaggieBot is an obstacle avoidance robot.
+Constantly moving until it detects an object in its path.
+Future iterations will incorporate a remote control app and integration with the Azure Bot Framework.